slatedocs/slate/source/includes/_webhooks.md

 When `po_paid` event is enabled in webhooks configuration, then everytime a purchase order is marked as paid, a webhooks request is notified.

+### `po_cancelled`

+When `po_cancelled` event is enabled in webhooks configuration, then everytime a purchase order is marked as cancelled, a webhooks request is notified.

 ## Create a Webhook

 ```ruby